land radius|2 2021

 The details of the speakers you hear are as follows (in order of appearance):

-01 Craig Turvey is a sea swimmer, project developer and cultural worker.
+01 Craig Turvey is a sea swimmer.
 He describes his experiences of swimming amongst the mangrove forests of the Hauraki Gulf’s shoreline.

 02 Alex Rogers is the Executive Officer of the Hauraki Gulf Forum.
 He shares his knowledge around the politics of protecting and restoring the Hauraki Gulf Marine Park.